KlonarisS/portfolio/README.md

 #### Skills: SQL, Microsoft Power BI, Excel

-## Education
-B.S. in Informatics and Telecommunication | University of Peloponnese

 ## Projects
 **London Bike Sharing Dataset**
 - Created a dashboard with **Power BI** to compare the difference of bike sharing between each season of year